There are hundreds of water softeners on today’s market, and trying to narrow your options down to a single choice can be difficult.

 I would suggest outlining a budget before you start looking for a water softener.
 Your budget should cover three things:

 - The initial purchase spend

 - The long-term maintenance investment to run the unit

-The most affordable water softeners are those that don’t require salt.
+The most affordable water filtration systems are those that don’t require salt.
 Descalers and conditioners don’t use any salt and water for regeneration, as they don’t need to regenerate at all.
 Their upfront price is also cheaper – you can get a good unit for less than $1,000.

 Ion exchange water softeners are a little more expensive in the long run, as you’ll need to pay for salt to top up your brine tank on a monthly basis.
 These softeners waste gallons of water during regeneration, too, which will show up on your water bill.
 They tend be a little more expensive to purchase – typically around $1,300.

 Professional installation is an investment you will need to consider if you’re not up to installing your water softener yourself.
 All units apart from electronic descalers require plumbing into your water line, and if you aren’t very handy, you may need an expert to do the job for you.

 Plumbers typically charge around $200 to fit a water softener, although price varies depending on local competition.

 Space Available For Installation

 Not all water softeners take up the same amount of space in your home.